marshyon/marshyon-orig.github.io/hugo/content/articles/devops/exposing_k8s_pods_with_nginx_ingress.md

 Here the ip address `206.189.245.136` is created by the underlying `Digital Ocean` infrastructure.

-A final step, entirely outside of K8s is required to create a `DNS A record` of `post1.notapplicable.info` ( replacing post1.notapplicable.info with the domain name that you own ).
+A final step, entirely outside of K8s is required to create a `DNS A record` of `post1.notapplicable.info` ( replacing post1.notapplicable.info with the domain name that you own ) and resolving to the IP address in your ingress configuration.